 Visit the Smithsonian National Zoo

 The National Zoo, which is a part of the Smithsonian Institution, offers free entry to all guests.
 It is home to over 2,700 animals across 390 different species, making it the perfect attraction to spend an afternoon in DC.
 Highlights in the zoo include the giant pandas (returning soon!), Asian elephants, lions, tigers, and an impressive variety of birds, reptiles, and aquatic animals.
 The National Zoo is located in Rock Creek Park.
-One of the city’s biggest and best green spaces and seeks to provide an educational and entertaining experience for visitors of all ages.
-The Smithsonian National Zoo is a must-visit attraction in DC, especially if you love animals and is a great place to spend your last afternoon in the city.
+One of the city’s biggest and best green spaces it seeks to provide an educational and entertaining experience for visitors of all ages.
+The Smithsonian National Zoo is a must-visit attraction in DC, especially if you love animals, and is a great place to spend your last afternoon in the city.

 How to Get Around Washington DC